splunk-terraform/terraform-provider-signalfx/website/docs/r/gcp_integration.html.markdown

 ## Attributes Reference

-In an addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the integration.